flaviofusero/Advent-of-Code-2021/README.md

 ### Day 21
 * Cache the results of recursive functions to improve speed.
 This is useful when the space of possible inputs is not too big.

+### Day 23
+* Implement your own A* or Dijkstra for pathfinding, even if you don't have the complete graph at your disposal, but only the neighbor-finding function

+### Day 24
+* Sometimes the particular structure of your input can make the problem easier when solving the general case is not an option